-Incoming Honors College freshmen will be awarded the Honors College Scholarship upon admission.* When added to the Arkansas Lottery Scholarship, this award constitutes a full-ride scholarship.
+Incoming Honors College freshmen will be awarded the Honors College Scholarship upon admission.* When added to the Arkansas Lottery Scholarship for in-state students, this award constitutes a full-ride scholarship.
 The scholarship amount will be budgeted based on the direct cost of attendance each year, rising whenever those costs rise.
 The Honors College Scholarship brings the total award (UCA scholarship plus Arkansas Challenge) to the amount necessary to cover the direct cost of UCA attendance including 15 hours of tuition per semester, mandatory fees, room and board, and a single room upgrade scholarship that pays the extra cost of a private room (for residents of Honors housing in Farris).
-Additional scholarships that the student earns may stack to the amount specified by state law (students receiving the Governor’s Distinguished scholarship will be budgeted to receive $2,500/semester in excess aid, or up to the stacking limit).
+Additional scholarships that the student earns may stack to the amount specified by state law.
+For students receiving the Governor’s Distinguished Scholarship, $2,500/semester of their award will be applied to the Honors scholarship package while the remaining funds may be available in excess aid, up to the stacking limit.

 A student’s specific annual award will vary depending on the student’s in-state residency and eligibility for the Arkansas Challenge Scholarship.
 Please see the “scholarship” tab within the application for specific details regarding your eligibility.
 This tab will be updated appropriately as you provide accurate information within the application about your status.